 August 17, 2012.
-Day one of Natalie's treatment, she had just come out of surgery where they inserted her mediport where from that day on she'd receive her chemo, fluids + transfusions.
+Day two of Natalie's treatment, she had just come out of surgery where they inserted her mediport where from that day on she'd receive her chemo, fluids + transfusions.

 In April of 2013 the Gorsegners launched their first fundraiser by

 posting this photo of Natalie + mom Andrea, referring to this